 Since I didn’t need enough cake to feed an entire town, I shortened the recipe to make a more reasonable amount.
-And since I don’t drink and don’t have any alcohol in my house, I replaced the wine and brandy in the recipe with lemon juice.
+I also replaced the wine and brandy in the recipe with lemon juice.
 I’ve seen that substitution in other 19th century cookbooks, and it gives a nice flavor to the cake without disrupting the texture or flavor.
-I also omitted the citron since I don’t have any in the house at the moment.
+You could certainly use wine and brandy, though, if you like.
+I also omitted the citron this time since I don’t have any in the house at the moment.
 I’m sure it would be delicious with it, though!

 This is my version of the old recipe:

 Note: This recipe calls for adding milk and raw eggs to the dough and then letting it rise overnight.
 I followed the original historic recipe in this regard to keep it as authentic as possible, but current food safety practices warn against leaving foods such as milk and eggs out at room temperature for a longer period like that.
 The cake is being baked at high heat afterwards, but just to be on the safe side I would recommend using your own discretion when deciding whether or not you want to follow this method.
 Alternatively, you could mix up the dough and let it rise in the fridge, but it will probably need to rise for longer because the cold temperatures of the fridge slow down the yeast activity.

 - 4 cups flour (baker’s choice*)

 - 2 sticks butter

 - 1/2 cup currants (or another 1/2 cup raisins)

 - 1 1/2 tsp freshly grated nutmeg (for more spice flavor, you can use 2 tsp)